opencv/opencv/doc/js_tutorials/js_gui/js_video_display/js_video_display.markdown

 Capture video from camera
 -------------------------

 Often, we have to capture live stream with camera.
-In OpenCV-JavaScript, we use [WebRTC](https://webrtc.org/) and HTML canvas element to implement this.
+In OpenCV.js, we use [WebRTC](https://webrtc.org/) and HTML canvas element to implement this.
 Let's capture a video from the camera (either an in-built camera of your laptop or a usb camera is ok), convert it into grayscale video and display it.
 Just a simple task to get started.